kuutsav/llm-toys/README.md

 Supported tasks: Paraphrasing, Changing the tone of a passage, Summarization and Topic detection from a dailogue, Retrieval augmented QA.

-We finetune LoRAs on quantized 3B and 7B LLMS.
-The 3B model is finetuned on specific tasks, while the 7B model is finetuned on all tasks.
+We finetune LoRAs on quantized 3B and 7B models.
+The 3B model is finetuned on specific tasks, while the 7B model is finetuned on all the tasks.

 The goal is to be able to finetune and use all these models on a very modest consumer grade hardware.